 - How will video impact enterprise and service provider networks?

-AT&T Inc., Accenture plc, Alcatel-Lucent, Amdocs Limited, Aruba Networks, Inc., Atos S.A., Avaya Inc., BT Group plc, Bharti Airtel Limited, Capgemini S.A., CenturyLink, Inc., Ciena Corporation, Cisco Systems, Inc., Computer Sciences Corporation, Enterasys Networks, Inc., Extreme Networks, Inc., F5 Networks, Inc., Fujitsu Limited, General Dynamics Corporation, Hewlett-Packard Company, Huawei Technologies Co., Ltd., IBM, Infosys Limited, Intel Corporation, Juniper Networks, Inc., KPN International, LM Ericsson Telephone Company, Lockheed Martin Corporation, Microsoft Corporation, NCR Corporation, NEC Corporation, Nippon Telegraph and Telephone Corporation, Nokia Corporation, Northrop Grumman Corporation, Orange S.A., Polycom, Inc., RELIANCE COMMUNICATIONS LIMITED, Riverbed Technology, Inc., SAIC, INC., SAP AG, Siemens AG, Singapore Telecommunications Limited, Sprint Corporation, Swisscom Ltd., T-Systems International GmbH, Tata Consultancy Services Limited, Telecom New Zealand, Tellabs, Inc., Telstra Corporation Limited, Unisys Corporation, Verizon Communications Inc., Vodafone Group Plc, Wipro Limited, ZTE Corporation
+AT&T Inc., Accenture plc, Alcatel-Lucent, Amdocs Limited, Aruba Networks, Inc., Atos S.A., Avaya Inc., BT Group plc, Bharti Airtel Limited, Capgemini S.A., CenturyLink, Inc., Ciena Corporation, Cisco Systems, Inc., Computer Sciences Corporation, Deutsche Telekom AG, Enterasys Networks, Inc., Extreme Networks, Inc., F5 Networks, Inc., Fujitsu Limited, General Dynamics Corporation, HP Inc., Huawei Technologies Co., Ltd., IBM, Infosys Limited, Intel Corporation, Juniper Networks, Inc., KPN International, LM Ericsson Telephone Company, Lockheed Martin Corporation, Microsoft Corporation, NCR Corporation, NEC Corporation, Nippon Telegraph and Telephone Corporation, Nokia Corporation, Northrop Grumman Corporation, Orange S.A., Polycom, Inc., Reliance Communications Ltd., Riverbed Technology, Inc., SAIC, INC., SAP AG, Siemens AG, Singapore Telecommunications Limited, Sprint Corporation, Swisscom Ltd., Tata Group, Telecom New Zealand, Tellabs, Inc., Telstra Corporation Limited, Unisys Corporation, Verizon Communications, Inc., Vodafone Group Plc, Wipro Limited, ZTE Corporation

 Program Vice President, Infrastructure Services